Device-independent randomness expansion against quantum side information

-Fig.~\ref{fig:CHSHprot} shows a conceptual drawing of our spot-checking device-independent protocol, where the assumptions are outlined.
-The underlying idea is to check that devices situated in a secure lab violate a Bell inequality, hence it is important to ensure that the devices at both sites (labelled Alice and Bob) cannot signal to one another or to the outside of the lab.
+We provide a conceptual drawing of our spot-checking device-independent protocol (Figure~\ref{fig:CHSHprot}) in which the assumptions are outlined.
+The underlying idea is to check whether devices situated in a secure lab violate a Bell inequality; it is therefore important to ensure that the devices at both sites (labelled Alice and Bob) cannot signal to one another or to the outside of the lab.
 If a Bell inequality is violated while satisfying our assumptions, then the devices must be generating randomness, even relative to an adversary who may share entanglement with the devices.
 The generated randomness can be extracted by appropriate post-processing.
 In this protocol (Box~1), the initial randomness is required to decide whether a round is a test round, $T_i=1$ (with probability $\gamma$), or a generation round, $T_i=0$ (with probability $1-\gamma$). $T_i$ is then communicated to two separate sites (but not to the measurement devices).
-In a test round, an independent uniform random number generator at each site generates the input to each device to perform the CHSH game; this event is made spacelike to the output of the device at the other site so that Bob's output, $B_i$, cannot depend on Alice's input, $X_i$, and likewise Alice's output, $A_i$, cannot depend on Bob's input, $Y_i$.
+In a test round, an independent uniform random number generator at each site generates the input to each device to perform the CHSH game.
 A test round consumes 2 bits of randomness.
-In a generation round, the devices at the two sites are given the input ``0''.
-Crucially, each measurement device only learns its own input and not whether a round was a test or generation round.
+In a generation round, the devices at the two sites are given the input `0'.
+Crucially, each measurement device learns only its own input and not whether a round was a test round or generation round.